 - Former MSE Anna

-The restaurants usually have set times and days you can dine and are only open during college and university term times (they are staffed by students, remember).
-Some may require you to book.
+The restaurants usually have set times and days you can dine and some may require you to book.

-The Real Junk Food Project is a charity which runs over 40 cafés across the UK, where you can 'pay as you feel' for food that would otherwise go to waste.
-Locations include Brighton, Leeds, Manchester, Leicester and Edinburgh - use its website to find your nearest.
+The Real Junk Food Project is a charity which runs cafés across the UK, where you can 'pay as you feel' for food that would otherwise go to waste.
+Locations include Brighton, Leeds, Manchester, Leicester and Edinburgh.
 It also runs a food-waste supermarket in Pudsey, near Leeds.

 It's up to you.
 You are expected to offer something, but the Real Junk Food Project says "people can pay with money, they can offer their time, or they can present a skill".
 It told us some people actually give more than they would pay in a supermarket.

 The menu is set by each café and varies depending on what food donations they've received that week.
-Most offer typical café fare - for example, the Second Helpings café in Stamford, Lincolnshire, says it's recently served roast pumpkin and apple soup, vegetable curry and banana bread and butter pudding.
-The Dhali Cafe in Leeds offers purely vegetarian and vegan food.
+Most offer typical café fare – for example, the Second Helpings café in Stamford, Lincolnshire, has previously served leek and potato soup, chicken pie, veggie pasta bake, and bread and butter pudding.

 The cafés intercept food which would otherwise go to waste, which means some food may be past its best-before date.
 This doesn't mean it's not safe to eat, however – while use-by dates are an important health warning, best-befores are just a manufacturer's guidance of quality.
 Workers at each café use their judgement to ensure the food is OK to eat.